Payment of Wages: New York

 - In New York State, the required frequency of wage payments and the amount of lag time allowed before payment after the end of a pay period varies by industry.
 Penalties are imposed for noncompliance.
 See Pay Frequency.

-- New York employers are permitted to make specific types of wage deductions.
-The law lists the conditions under which they may be made.
+- New York employers are permitted to make specific types of wage deductions under certain conditions.
 Fines are imposed for violations.
 Employers may make deductions from employees' pay to fund paid family leave (PFL) benefits.
 See Permitted and Prohibited Wage Deductions.

 - Employers must provide each employee with a pay statement with every payment of wages.
 Each pay statement must include certain information.
 Electronic pay statements are permitted subject to certain conditions.
 Penalties are imposed for noncompliance.
 See Pay Statement Requirements.